skezell/jumpcloud/README.md

 + I selected test cases in the order I would prioritize without any additional information about requirements or risk.
 Generally, one or two happy path scenarios to validate general functionality followed by edge cases and then one complex scenario that represents a more likely real world scenario.

 + I prefer to have the automated tests serve as the documentation for the test cases if at all possible to reduce the work involved in keeping the documentation up to date.
 For that reason, the tests are written in Cucumber.

-+ Since I only worked on this assignment for a few hours, it's most definitely incomplete.
++ Since I only worked on this assignment for a about 6 hours, it's most definitely incomplete.
 Of note, if this was a production service I would likely include

     + Load/Performance/Stress testing